Opening of the Parliament of Canada: British Columbia

 Ahead of the opening of the provincial legislature, the lieutenant governor of British Columbia, representing the Canadian monarch, arrives at the Parliament Buildings to a 15-gun salute fired by cannons brought into Victoria's inner harbour.
 The viceroy will inspect the guard of honour in front of the legislature before entering the building via the ceremonial entrance.

 Inside the legislative chamber, where members of the Legislative Assembly (MLAs), invited guests, and the press have gathered, the lieutenant governor takes the speaker's chair as the throne.
 From there, the viceroy recites the speech from the throne.

 Thereafter, six days are set aside for the MLAs to debate the Executive Council's agenda as spelled out in the throne speech.
-The debate is regarded as the address in reply, begun by a minister of the Crown tabling a motion supporting the viceroy's speech.
+The debate is regarded as the address in reply, begun by a minister of the Crown tabling a motion to thank the viceroy for his or her speech.
 At this point, His Majesty's Loyal Opposition may criticize the government's priorities.
-The vote on the speech, however, is of paramount importance, as it is considered a confidence vote; if the majority of MLAs vote against the throne speech, the ministry must either resign or the prime minister must advise the lieutenant governor to call an election.
+The vote on the address in reply, however, is of paramount importance, as it is considered a confidence vote; if an amendment expressing lack of confidence in the government is supported by the majority of MLAs, the ministry must either resign or the prime minister must advise the lieutenant governor to call an election.